pocomane/brewed-in-the-apocalypse/bita-strong.md

 consequences will be very heavy, like possible multiple harms.

-__Tell imminent troubles (move)__ when you as scenarist, asked to all the players in the scene what they do, and if they stop after a while without triggering any move, add to the scene something that give to the players new things to react to.
+__Tell imminent troubles (move)__ when you as scenarist, asked to all the protagonists in the scene what they do, and if they stop after a while without triggering any move, add to the scene something that give to the protagonists new things to react to.
 You can introduce such elements playing as an NPC.
 The scenarist may decide to substitute this move with a __Describe the scene (move)__.

-__The worst happens (move)__ When a player got a failure in a roll, or when in the scene there is an open question not handled by the players for too much, the scenarist will make the situation evolves in a new trouble that the players can not avoid reacting in any way.
+__The worst happens (move)__ When a player got a failure in a roll, or when in the scene there is an open question not handled by the protagonists for too much, the scenarist will make the situation evolves in a new trouble that the protagonists can not avoid reacting in any way.
 The scenarist may also invent and assign an harm to a character when appropriate.
 The scenarist may decide to substitute this mov with a __Tell imminent troubles (move)__.

-__Remove an harm__ When the players do in the fiction something that can cure an harm, a single harm can be deleted.
+__Remove an harm__ When the protagonists do in the fiction something that can cure an harm, a single harm can be deleted.
 A roll may be needed for this. bla bla

 __Advantage/Disadvantage (move)__ when you as player are doing something to